-The vast majority of people that we talk to every day believe that they "Have Disability At Work".
-Unfortunately, almost without fail, once we explain to them exactly how much coverage they really do have they can't sign up fast enough for supplemental disability insurance.
+The vast majority of people that we talk to every day believe that they "Have It At Work".
+Unfortunately, almost without fail, once we explain to them exactly how much coverage they really do have, they can't sign up fast enough for supplemental disability insurance.

-The most common group long-term disability insurance plans being sold today say that they will cover 60% of base earnings, up to a monthly maximum of $5,000.
+The most common group LTD plans being sold today say that they will cover 60% of base earnings, up to a monthly maximum of $5,000.
 If you are like most people, the only part of that definition that you read was "I have 60% coverage".
 Unfortunately, for many people that is not even close to being true.
 If you make more than $100,000 a year, the higher your income is, the lower the percentage replacement will be.
-Group LTD has a monthly benefit maximum benefit, and many times that maximum is $5,000, so if your income is more than $100,000 a year you aren't going to get any more than $5,000 a month.
+Group LTD has a monthly maximum benefit, and many times that maximum is $5,000.
+If your income is more than $100,000 a year you aren't going to get any more than $5,000 a month.
 If you make $200,000 a year you don't have 60% income replacement, you have closer to 30%.